saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ...
 ```

-### Persistance Volume
+### Persistence Volume
 Like databases, don't you?
 Well who doesn't.
-A little bit of persistance storage never hurt anyone.
+A little bit of persistence storage never hurt anyone.
 To make this work we need our external SSD hard drive and use our master to serve a NFS server.

 #### Install NFS Server
-So plug in your SSD hard drive and let's strart!
+So plug in your SSD hard drive and let's start!

 ##### On master
 First we need some NFS packages.
 ```
 sudo apt-get install nfs-common nfs-kernel-server
 ```
 Now we check the path of our external hard drive (partition):
 ```